The JWST Advanced Deep Extragalactic Survey: Discovery of an Extreme Galaxy Overdensity at $z = 5.4$ with JWST/NIRCam in GOODS-S: Analysis Results

-Figure~\ref{fig:Prospector_comparison_quenching} shows the comparison of SFRs in the two most recent time bins (corresponding to lookback times of $0-30\ \mathrm{Myr}$ and $30-100\ \mathrm{Myr}$, respectively) for the $N = 96$ objects at $z = 5.2-5.5$.
+Figure~\ref{fig:Prospector_comparison_quenching} shows the comparison of SFRs in the two most recent time bins (corresponding to lookback times of $0-30\ \mathrm{Myr}$ and $30-100\ \mathrm{Myr}$, respectively) for the $N = 81$ objects at $z = 5.2-5.5$.
 Once again, the confirmed members of the field are given by the grey points while the confirmed members of the overdensity are given by the turquoise points.
 A constant SFH is given by the solid black line, which assumes that the average SFRs in the two most recent time bins are equal.
 Values above this line represent a falling SFH over the last $100\ \mathrm{Myr}$, while values below this line represent a rising SFH.
-The twin axes to the top and right are similar to those shown in Figure~\ref{fig:starforming_mainsequence}.
+The twin axes to the top and right are similar to those shown in Figure~\ref{fig:starforming_mainsequence}, where the median values for the confirmed members of the field (overdensity) are given by the grey (turquoise) dashed lines.

 By comparing members of the overdensity with members of the field in Figures~\ref{fig:starforming_mainsequence} and \ref{fig:Prospector_comparison_quenching}, we can begin to explore the impact of environment on galaxy formation and evolution at $z = 5.2-5.5$.
 Table~\ref{tab:percentiles} gives a summary of percentiles for some of the \texttt{Prospector} inferred physical parameters for both the members of the field and members of the overdensity.
-In the star-forming main sequence, overdensity members appear to have larger inferred stellar masses and SFRs when compared to the field members.
-However, in order to fairly compare these two samples, the stellar mass distributions must be similar such that any observed differences can be attributed to external processes (e.g., environment) rather than internal processes (e.g., feedback).
-To create a mass-matched sample of field galaxies, we select the field galaxy that is closest in stellar mass to each overdensity galaxy.
+In the star-forming main sequence and the summary of percentiles, overdensity members appear to have larger inferred stellar masses and SFRs when compared to the field members.
+We further compare the distributions of these inferred parameters by performing Kolmogorov-Smirnov (KS) and Anderson-Darling (AD) tests, which are two-sided tests for the null hypothesis that two independent samples are drawn from the same continuous distribution.
+The results of these tests indicate that the stellar masses and SFRs of the field and overdensity samples exhibit statistically significant differences at roughly the $2-3\sigma$ level (corresponding to $p$-values of $0.003 < p < 0.05$).
+However, to fairly compare these two samples, the stellar mass distributions must be similar such that any observed differences can be attributed to external processes (e.g., environment) rather than internal processes (e.g., feedback).
+To create a mass-matched sample of field galaxies, we select the field galaxy that is closest in stellar mass to each overdensity galaxy, which produces a sample of galaxies with stellar masses that are consistent with being drawn from the same parent distribution as the overdensity members based on the KS- and AD-tests.
 The percentiles for the mass-matched members of the field also appear in Table~\ref{tab:percentiles}.